Basavva07/FinGrow-exepensetracker-AndroidProject/README.md

 [![Android Build](https://img.shields.io/badge/Android-11%2B-brightgreen)](#)

 **Fingrow** — A simple, clean Android expense tracker to record income & expenses and visualize spending with charts.
+Fingrow is a simple and smart Android Expense Tracker App designed to help users manage their income, expenses, and savings in one place.
+It provides a clean and intuitive interface to record daily transactions, categorize spending, and analyze financial habits through interactive charts and summaries.

+With Fingrow, users can easily track where their money goes, plan budgets, and make better financial decisions — all directly from their smartphone.

 ---